MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-azure-files-azure-blobs/includes/4-exercise-private-company-storage.md

 The company needs storage for their offices and departments.
 This content is private to the company and shouldn't be shared without consent.
+This storage requires high availability if there's a regional outage.
 The company wants to use this storage to back up the public website storage.
-Also, to reduce costs the storage should reside in the least expensive storage tier.

 ## Architecture diagram